Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Motivation and Problem Formulation

 \section{Motivation and Problem Formulation}

-Generative diffusion models have emerged as a powerful tool for enhancing visual representations, owing to their high fidelity and diverse cross-domain generation capabilities.
-However, their application in SDG tasks still presents considerable challenges.
-While these models can efficiently synthesize multi-scene samples (e.g., foggy, nighttime, rainy, and snowy conditions) from a single source domain, offering new avenues for addressing data scarcity, existing research tends to overemphasize the visual realism of the synthetic data \cite{ldm,wang2024instancediffusion}.
-This overemphasis often neglects the critical issues of semantic consistency and distribution transferability between the synthetic and real domains.
+Diffusion models have emerged as powerful tools for enhancing visual representations, due to their high fidelity and ability to generate diverse cross-domain content.
+However, their application to SDG still presents considerable challenges.
+These models can efficiently synthesize multi-scene samples (e.g., foggy, nighttime, rainy, and snowy conditions) from a single source domain, offering new avenues to alleviate data scarcity.
+Yet existing research often overemphasizes the visual realism of synthetic data \cite{ldm,wang2024instancediffusion}, frequently at the expense of two critical properties: semantic consistency and distributional transferability between synthetic and real domains.